Insights · December 18, 2025 · 5 min read

 There's no page 2 in AI.
 If you're not recognized, you're not recommended.

-And unlike traditional search.
-Gartner predicts search volume will decline 25% by 2026, you can't see it happening.
-Your analytics won't show the conversations where AI didn't know you existed.
+And unlike traditional search, you can't see it happening.
+Gartner predicts search engine volume will drop 25% by 2026, yet your analytics won't show the conversations where AI didn't know you existed.

 For the market implications, see Why Brand Clarity Matters for AI Visibility.